 This is the homepage of Michael Kuhn (né Müller).
 I am from Leipzig and/or Dresden and lived in Pasadena, CA, for three years while studying at Caltech.
 I did my PhD in the lab of Peer Bork at the EMBL Heidelberg, working on integrating protein-chemical interactions with phenotypic data to predict drug targets and to find the molecular basis of side effects.

 Since July 2009, I have been working as a post doc in the labs of Andreas Beyer (Biotec, TU Dresden) and Tony Hyman (MPI-CBG).
 My main topic of research is an evolutionary analysis of the centrosome.
-My wife, Christiane Kuhn, and I are happy parents of two boys.
+My wife, Christiane Kuhn, and I are happy parents of three children.

 How did such a complex organelle like the centrosome evolve?
 How did functional requirements and components change over time?